geronimodennis/NsSuiteQLrunner/docs/WHY_SUITEAPP.md

 Those metrics help users distinguish a slow query from a slow network request, a large result set, or a query that is consuming too much script usage.

+## AI Record Schema Help

+The floating AI chat gives SuiteQL authors an in-account place to ask about standard NetSuite record type IDs, SuiteQL sources, transaction type codes, common standard fields, and schema patterns.

+It is meant to speed up query drafting, not replace account-specific verification.
+Custom records, custom fields, enabled-feature fields, and bundle-specific schema still need to be checked in the target NetSuite account.

 ## Guardrails Without Blocking

 The app highlights likely problems such as DDL/DML keywords, SQL Server-only functions, bracketed identifiers, unbalanced parentheses, and expensive `SELECT *` patterns.